A Qualitative Diary Study of Learning Engagement and Application on HubSpot Academy

 Diary Study

 In order to keep learners on track and get relevant information, I provided diary prompts (seen below).
-Depending on their answer to the initial prompt, I provided follow up questions for participants to answer.
+Depending on participant’s answer to the initial prompt, I provided follow up questions to answer.
+This method provide a self-reported and longitudinal record of user behaviors and attitudes that researchers can analyze to better understand habits and patterns.

 Results